From: http://en.wikipedia.org/wiki/Gopher_(protocol)

 You can find more info here:

-You can use the command mkgopher
+prompt.
+You can issue the HELP

-setup
+The setup

-for more details) to create a directory in your $HOME
+command will create a directory in your $HOME

 called gopher